geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 # Module 3 - Lab 2 - Exercise 1 - Manage Administration Delegation

-In this lab, you will continue in your role as Holly Spencer, Adatum's Enterprise Administrator.
+In this exercise, you will continue in your role as Holly Spencer, Adatum's Enterprise Administrator.
 As part of Adatum's Microsoft 365 pilot project, you will manage administration delegation by assigning administrator roles to several of your users, configure Azure Rights Management and Compliance, and monitor and troubleshoot Microsoft 365.

 ### ‎Task 1 - Assign Delegated Administrators in the Microsoft 365 Admin Center